dotnet/designs/README.md

 - Create an issue requesting a new feature.
 - Create an issue requesting a design for an existing feature where a behavior is problematic or not well understood.
+- Comment on an issue.
-- Create an issue proposing a design for a feature.
+- Create a pull request for a doc in .\accepted for a design for a feature.
-- Create an issue proposing an alternate design for a feature.
+- Create a pull request for a doc in .\accepted an alternate design for a feature.
-- Comment on a proposal.
+- Once broad agreement is reached, PR proposal doc merged into accepted folder.

 ## License